 Aspirin can cause serious gastrointestinal (GI) adverse reactions including bleeding, perforation, and obstruction of the stomach, small intestine, or large intestine, which can be fatal.
-Aspirin- associated serious GI adverse reactions can occur anywhere along the GI tract, at any time, with or without warning symptoms.
-Patients at higher risk of aspirin-associated serious upper GI adverse reactions include patients with a history of aspirin-associated GI bleeding from ulcers (complicated ulcers), a history of aspirin-associated ulcers (uncomplicated ulcers), geriatric patients, patients with poor baseline health status, patients taking higher doses of aspirin, and patients taking concomitant anticoagulants, NSAIDs, and/or large amounts of alcohol.
-To minimize the risk for an aspirin-associated GI serious adverse reaction, the lowest effective aspirin dose should be used for the shortest possible duration.
+Aspirin-associated serious GI adverse reactions can occur anywhere along the GI tract, at any time, with or without warning symptoms.
+Patients at higher risk of aspirin-associated serious upper GI adverse reactions include patients with a history of aspirin- associated GI bleeding from ulcers (complicated ulcers), a history of aspirin-associated ulcers (uncomplicated ulcers), geriatric patients, patients with poor baseline health status, patients taking higher doses of aspirin, and patients taking concomitant anticoagulants, NSAIDs, and/or large amounts of alcohol.
+To minimize the risk for aspirin-associated GI serious adverse reaction, the lowest effective aspirin dose should be used for the shortest possible duration.

 Anaphylaxis and Anaphylactoid Reactions

 Aspirin may cause an increased risk of serious anaphylaxis and anaphylactoid reactions, which can occur in patients without known prior exposure to aspirin (see CONTRAINDICATIONS).
-Patients with a serious anaphalaxis or anaphylactoid reaction should receive emergency care.
+Patients with a serious anaphylaxis or anaphylactoid reaction should receive emergency care.

 Patients with impaired renal or hepatic function

-The safety and pharmacokinetics of Carisoprodol and Aspirin tablets in patients with renal or hepatic impairment have not been evaluated.
+The safety and pharmacokinetics of Carisoprodol and Aspirin in patients with renal or hepatic impairment have not been evaluated.

 Since carisoprodol is excreted by the kidney and is metabolized in the liver, caution should be exercised if carisoprodol is administered to patients with impaired renal or hepatic function.
 Carisoprodol is dialyzable by hemodialysis and peritoneal dialysis.